Volunteer Duty Requirements and Job Descriptions

 Familiarize yourself with the operation of the stop-watch.
 Be sure the Scribe sitting next to you has recorded the time correctly before you clear the stop-watch.
 If you have a stop-watch malfunction, raise your hand immediately to get the attention of the Back Up Timer who operates 2 control stop-watches for Timer backup.

 There is 1 Scribe per lane who occupies the middle seat who is responsible for accurately recording all the information requested on the time card for each race.
 The current event number is displayed in blue to your left near the Data Entry table.
 The upcoming event number is displayed in yellow.
 Also add the lane number to the time card.
-When each card is complete and your Ribbon Writer has the data they need, hold it up in the air for the Runners to collect.
+When each card is complete and your Ribbon Writer has the data they need, place it in your card basket for the Runners to collect.

 - Ribbon Writers: